-- I. SURGICAL CASES: Case requirements A student must complete a minimum of 120 cases as delineated below. - A. General surgery - 1.
-A student must complete a minimum of 30 cases in General Surgery. - a) 20 of these cases must be performed in the First Scrubbed (FS) role. - b) The remaining 10 cases may be performed in either the FS or Second Scrubbed (SS) role.
+II.
+Case requirements - A student must complete a minimum of 120 cases as delineated below: (refer to diagram A)

+A. General surgery

+- 1. A student must complete a minimum of 30 cases in General Surgery. - a) 20 of these cases must be performed in the FS role.

+b) The remaining 10 cases may be performed in either the FS or SS role.

-Specialty surgery
+B. Specialty surgery

-- 2. A student must complete a minimum of 90 cases in various surgical specialties, excluding General Surgery.
+- 1. A student must complete a minimum of 90 cases in various surgical specialties, excluding General Surgery.

 - a) A minimum of 60 cases must be performed in the FS role and distributed amongst a minimum of four surgical specialties.

-- 1) A minimum of ten cases in four different specialties must be completed in the First Scrubbed role (40 cases total).
+- 1) A minimum of ten cases in four different specialties must be completed in the FS role (40 cases total).

 - 2) The additional 20 cases in the FS role may be distributed amongst any one surgical specialty or multiple surgical specialties.

 - b) The remaining 30 cases may be performed in any surgical specialty in either the FS or SS role.

-- 3. Surgical specialties (excluding General Surgery)
+- 2. Surgical specialties (excluding General Surgery)

 - a) Cardiothoracic

 - b) Genitourinary

 - c) Neurologic

 - d) Obstetric and gynecologic

-- e) Ophthalmologic
+- e) Orthopedic

-- f) Oral/Maxillofacial
+- f) Otorhinolaryngologic

-- g) Orthopedic
+- g) Ophthalmologic

-- h) Otorhinolaryngologic
+- h) Oral Maxillofacial

 - i) Peripheral vascular

 - j) Plastics and reconstructive

 - k) Procurement and transplant

-- II.
+III.
 Counting cases

-- A. Cases may be counted according to surgical specialty as defined in the core curriculum.

-- 1. One pathology is counted as one procedure.
+- A. Cases may be counted according to surgical specialty2 as defined in the core curriculum. - 1.
+One pathology is counted as one procedure.